epfl-ada/ada-2024-project-kjaaanalytics/about.markdown

 ## Interactive journey

 This interactive website has been designed to provide a seamingless user experience through Bob's journey.
 Using the navigation buttons, the navigation sidebar or even the above timeline icons (clickable!), find out some of Bob's discoveries.
-Deepen into Bob's thoughts by navigating throught alternating funfacts and analysis, give the user the best experience as possible!
+Deepen into Bob's thoughts by navigating throught alternating funfacts and analysis, giving the user the best experience as possible!

 <!-- Divider -->
 <hr class="divider">